doodlum/enb-api/README.md

 # enb-api
 ENBSeries API, done in the style of TrueDirectionalMovement and other SKSE APIs

-Plugin should work for any xSE version, but only SKSE was tested
+API should work for any xSE version, but only SKSE was tested

 # Accessing the API